 - 1/2 teaspoon freshly ground black pepper

 - 1/2 cup shredded Parmesan cheese

-Melt butter in pressure cooker pot.
-Saute onions, celery, and carrots until tender.
-Add garlic and cook 1 minute stirring often.
+- Select Sauté and melt butter in pressure cooking pot.
+Add onions, celery, and carrots and sauté until tender.
+Add garlic and cook 1 minute, stirring often.
 Add chicken stock, tomatoes, basil, tomato paste, salt, and pepper.

-When valve drops carefully remove lid.
+- When the valve drops, carefully remove lid.
 Puree mixture until it’s very smooth.
-(I used my immersion blender and pureed it in the pressure cooker pot.)
+(I used my immersion blender and pureed it in the pressure cooking pot.)

-Select Simmer or Saute and stir in Parmesan and half and half.
+- Select Sauté and stir in Parmesan and half and half until heated through.